cfu288/CellNeuro/Notes.md

   * **p Cells** - small receptive fields, high spacial resolution, color sensitive. info from fovea
   * **m Cells** - Large receptive fields, sensitive to contrast, sensitive to movement not color.
 Not fovea
   * P cells get info from fovea, m cells from other parts of the retina

 * **Brain and the Lateral Geniculate**
   * projections from retina cross the midline at the optic chiasm
     * (most of) right eye axons to left side of brain in primates, all axons in others
       * important in depth perception
-    * axons that receive inputs from the left half of the visual field from each eye will join up together in the right lateral geniculate.
+    * **Axons that receive inputs from the left half of the visual field from each eye** - will join up together in the right lateral geniculate.
     (IMG)
-    * Images from the right half of the vision field will fall on the Lateral side of the left retina and nasal side of right retina and the inputs from the left eye do not cross at the chiasm axons from the right eye do creoss at the chiasm and both meet up in the left lateral geniculate (LGN)
+    * **Images from the right half of the vision field will fall on** - the Lateral side of the left retina and nasal side of right retina and the inputs from the left eye do not cross at the chiasm axons from the right eye do creoss at the chiasm and both meet up in the left lateral geniculate (LGN)
-  * Organization of the LGN
+  * **Organization of the LGN** - 6 layers in the LGN, each layer has the topographic map, each map are stacked in perfect register.
     * retina is mapped out in a topographic map of the world
     * 6 layers in the LGN, each layer has the topographic map, each map are stacked in perfect register.
-      * in other words, if experimentally you stick an electrode through theLGN, go straight through all 6 layers, all the cells you records will respond to the stimuli in the same place of the receptive field.
+      * in other words, if experimentally you stick an electrode through the LGN, go straight through all 6 layers, all the cells you records will respond to the stimuli in the same place of the receptive field.
 Extra representation of the fovea.
-    * Layers 1/2 contain large **magnocellular cells** - They receive synapses from M ganglion cells.
+    * **magnocellular cells** - Large cells, they receive synapses from M ganglion cells.
+Found in Layers 1/2
-    * Layers 3-6 have smaller cells called **parvocellular cells** - receive input from P cells of retina
+    * **parvocellular cells** - Small cells, receive input from P cells of retina.
+Found in layers 3-6.
-      * **layers 1,4,6** - from the contralateral eye
+      * **layers 1,4,6** - from the contralateral eye, opposite to that on which a particular structure or condition occurs.
-      * **Layers 2,3,5** - from ipsilateral eye
+      * **Layers 2,3,5** - from ipsilateral eye, belonging to or occurring on the same side of the body.
-    * M layer cells of layer 1/2 are not color sensitive, are sensitive to contrasts and motion
+    * **M layer cells of layer 1/2** - are not color sensitive, are sensitive to contrasts and motion
-    * P cells of layers 3-6 are color sensitive, high resolution.
-Layers may see same part of the world but sensitive to different colors, 3 and 5 will have differnt color sensitivities for example.
+    * **P cells of layers 3-6** - are color sensitive, high resolution.
+Layers may see same part of the world but sensitive to different colors, 3 and 5 will have different color sensitivities for example.
     * Each cell in LGN has a particular piece of information that it can pass on to the next level of processing.
-    * But: only 25% of input to LGN is from retina, 75%comes from visual cortex and brainstem.
+    * But: **only 25% of input to LGN** - is from retina, 75% comes from visual cortex and brainstem.
 What is it doing?
     * LGN axons travel to visual cortex in occipital lobe.
     * terminate in a specific stop
-      * primary visual cortex.
-        * V1
-        * area 17
-        * striate cortex
-      * about 2mm thick, organized into 6 layers
+      * **primary visual cortex** - V1, area 17, striate cortex. about 2mm thick, organized into 6 layers.
+Each layer of visual cortex has topographic map, large portion dedicated to fovea
       * LGN axons project to layer 4.
 Depending on which layer from LGN go to diferent sublayers
         * different sublayers for magnocellular parvocellular
       * Each layer of visual cortex has topographic map, large portion dedicated to fovea